Systemic Constellations Compared: Methods, Differences, and Applications

 5. Other forms of systemic constellations

-Structured, linguistically precise, and ideal for complex topics—especially in professional or organizational areas.
+Structured, linguistically precise, and ideal for complex topics – especially in professional or organizational contexts.
 Developed by Varga von Kibéd and Insa Sparrer.

 Tetralemma constellation

 Helps with seemingly unsolvable decision questions.
-In addition to "A" and "B," "Both," "Neither," and "Something Completely Different" are also presented.
+Besides "A" and "B," "Both," "Neither," and "Something completely different" are also set up.

-Based on Schulz von Thun's model, various inner parts, such as "the critic," "the inner child," or "the doer," are made visible and related to each other.
+Based on the model by Schulz von Thun.
+Various inner parts such as "the critic," "the inner child," or "the doer" are made visible and related to each other.

-Working with colors , scaling questions , objects, metaphor cards , or intuitive forms.
-Particularly creative and suitable for art therapy, vision work, or innovation processes.
+Working with colors, scaling questions, objects, metaphor cards, or intuitive forms.
+Especially creative and suitable for art therapy, vision work, or innovation processes.

 Systemic constellations come in many formats.
-Each method has its strengths, depending on the topic, context, and personal preference.
-The following table helps you gain a general overview and choose the right method.
+Each method has its strengths – depending on the topic, context, and personal preference.
+The following table helps to get a rough overview and choose the appropriate method.

-Live constellation with people Real people take on roles in the room - Deep emotional resonance
+Live constellation with people Real people take on roles in the space - Deep emotional resonance

 - Direct group dynamics